 Life Expectancy After Aortic Valve Replacement

-Patient age is a key factor to consider when choosing an option for aortic valve replacement (AVR).
-Importantly, long-term survival (i.e., life expectancy) is directly affected by the type of valve and procedure you will choose to have.
+Life expectancy after aortic valve replacement is largely determined by patient age, as well as the type of valve and procedure.
 Below are several facts regarding aortic valve replacement with mechanical or tissue (bioprosthetic) valves in non-elderly patients (<60 years of age):

 Although aortic valve replacement is a common operation, younger patients have a higher than expected risk of mortality (death) 10 years after a mechanical or a tissue (bioprosthetic) valve replacement compared to what would be expected in the general population.1 Data suggests that at 10 years after surgery, 1 in 5 patients who undergoes a mechanical aortic valve replacement at 50 years of age has died or required a reoperation.2